PAYNOCCHIO/paynocchio-api-alpha/README.md

 ## Overview
 PAYNOCCHIO is more than a typical payment processing service.
 We provide a comprehensive solution, operating as a ledger infrastructure.
 Our integrated services include roles as an issuing processor and program manager, along with offering closed-loop wallets.
 This enhances our extensive capabilities in payment processing.

 Welcome to the **Wallet API**.
 Our API allows developers to integrate with our platform to manage wallets, transactions, and rewards seamlessly.
-Follow the steps below to register, configure environments, and start using the API.
+Follow the steps below to register, configure wallet groups, and start using the API.

 ## Getting Started